Altair / Predator B

 NASA's Office of Earth Science established a stringent set of requirements for the conventionally powered, remotely or autonomously operated aircraft.
-Among these requirements were a mission endurance of 24 to 48 hours at a primary altitude range of 40,000 to 65,000 feet with a payload of at least 660 lb.
-(300 kg).
+Among these requirements were a mission endurance of 24 to 48 hours at a primary altitude range of 40,000 to 65,000 feet with a payload of at least 660 lb (300 kg).
 Another key requirement is to develop the capability and operational procedures to allow operations from conventional airports without conflict with piloted aircraft.
 In addition, the Altair will have to demonstrate "over-the-horizon" command and control beyond line-of-sight radio capability via a satellite link, "see-and-avoid" operation in unrestricted airspace and the ability to communicate with Federal Aviation Administration (FAA) controllers.
 The aircraft will also have to meet all FAA airworthiness and maintenance standards.

-The first Predator B prototype uninhabited air vehicle (UAV) is powered by a Honeywell TPE-331-10T turboprop engine, derated to 700 shaft horsepower, driving a rear-mounted three-blade controllable-pitch propeller.
+The first Predator B prototype unmanned aerial vehicle (UAV) is powered by a Honeywell TPE-331-10T turboprop engine, derated to 700 shaft horsepower, driving a rear-mounted three-blade controllable-pitch propeller.
 The Predator B is 36 feet long and has a wingspan of 64 feet, about 16 feet longer than the Predator.
 It is distinguished from its smaller cousin by its Y-shaped tail, with a ventral vertical fin.
-It is designed for a maximum gross takeoff weight of 6,400 lbs.
-The first turbine-powered aircraft built by GA-ASI, the Predator B is designed to fly as long as 25 hours at up to 200 knots indicated airspeed at altitudes as high as 45,000 feet, while carrying payloads of up to 750 lbs.
+It is designed for a maximum gross takeoff weight of 6,400 lb.
+The first turbine-powered aircraft built by GA-ASI, the Predator B is designed to fly as long as 25 hours at up to 200 knots indicated airspeed at altitudes as high as 45,000 feet, while carrying payloads of up to 750 lb.
 The aircraft are designed to meet Federal Air Regulations Part 23 requirements.

 The Altair technology-demonstration variant for NASA is designed to carry an equivalent payload for as long as 32 hours at up to 52,000 feet.
 Eleven-foot extensions will be added to each wingtip, giving the Altair an overall wingspan of 86 feet with an aspect ratio of 23.5.
 It also will be powered by the TPE-331-10 turboprop engine, and is also expected to begin flight tests in the spring of 2002.

 The Altair is being designed to perform a variety of Earth science missions specified by NASA's Earth Science Enterprise.
 To demonstrate its ability to meet those standards, GA-ASI will be required to conduct a multi-flight demonstration of the Altair representative of a scientific data-gathering mission, including all the necessary integrated logistical support that would be needed when operating from a remote location.
 The demonstration mission will include three long-duration, high-altitude flights with a payload of imaging and atmospheric sampling instruments, and is tentatively scheduled for late summer 2002.

 Many potential science missions are being considered for the demonstration flights.
 These missions may take place over a wide variety of geographic locations, capitalizing on the aircraft's extreme range and duration.
-Volcanic observation over Hawaii, forest fire monitoring over the western states and atmospheric sampling over Alaska are among the science demonstration mission possibilities.
+Volcanic observation over Hawaii, forest fire monitoring over the western states, and atmospheric sampling over Alaska are among the science demonstration mission possibilities.

 Advanced subsystems on the Altair include over-the-horizon satellite communication-based command and control, a redundant flight control system to improve operational reliability, "see and avoid" capability, voice relay so air traffic controllers can communicate directly with the ground-based pilot at extreme ranges, and fault-tolerant avionics, considered essential to meeting NASA's science mission requirements.
 It will also be capable of transmitting research data via a satellite link in real time to scientists on the ground.